TehPuertoRicanSpartan/andromeda-engine-legacy-tprs/README.md

-# BEFORE PUTTING AN ISSUE IN, MAKE SURE YOU'RE ON HAXE 4.2.5!
+# BEFORE PUTTING AN ISSUE IN, MAKE SURE YOU'RE ON HAXE 4.2.5 OR 4.3.X!

 # Friday Night Funkin: Andromeda Engine (TPRS Fork)

 This fork adds support for Flixel 5 (and removes mouse functions because of some fucking errors I can't resolve).

+Also, there's Week 7 in the works, and it'll be exclusive on this fork!
+Some tweaks are included.

 # Friday Night Funkin: Andromeda Engine